christosgalano/devops-with-github/docs/actions/concurrency.md

 ## Overview

-As a developer or engineer, you understand the importance of managing concurrency in your workflow to optimize your development process and improve the efficiency and speed of your code.
+As an engineer, you understand the importance of managing concurrency in your workflow to optimize your development process and improve the efficiency and speed of your code.
 GitHub Actions provides a powerful workflow automation system that allows you to run multiple jobs and workflows simultaneously.
 However, managing concurrency in GitHub Actions can be a complex task, and it's essential to understand the best practices for optimizing your workflow.

 ## The concurrency keyword